 What was challenging was to fulfilling all the administrative and management tasks manually, dealing with paper records and the challenge of making payments in such a remote area.
-Twice a month for two days we ask staff to line up for salary payments, but it also gave us an opportunity to share imporatnt work-related information that helped activities run smoothly.
+Twice a month for two days we ask staff to line up for salary payments, but it also gave us an opportunity to share important work-related information that helped activities run smoothly.

 The project also employed experienced refugees due to the low level of education and experience in Maban – and she says the refugees were quite sensitive, which she says was understandable because of the situation they are faced with.

-We faced many limitations such the level of education people have in this remote area which made our recruitment processes very challenging.
+We faced many limitations such as the level of education people have in this remote area which made our recruitment processes very challenging.
 It was also common that work was interrupted when some of the refugees who worked for MSF would flee for their safety when they felt insecure inside the camp.

 What stood out from the assignment?

-For me visiting the maternity ward and the tiny newborns babies was most memorable.
+For me visiting the maternity ward and the tiny newborn babies were most memorable.
 There was one baby who was born weighing less than a kilogram.
 The infant stayed under intensive care for two whole months and it was very fulfilling to see him grow to a normal weight thanks to the care our medical staff provided.
 More children get the chance to live and survive through the work of MSF.

 What was the most fulfilling moment of the assignment?

 The enthusiasm and optimism of South Sudanese in the midst of ongoing violence.
-Our colleagues worked hard and did a great job, instilling confidence in us as team.
+Our colleagues worked hard and did a great job, instilling confidence in us as a team.